risingwavelabs/risingwave/docs/architecture-design.md

 ![Batch-Query](./images/architecture-design/batch-query.svg)

 The query will be sliced into multiple *plan fragments*, each is an independent scheduling unit and probably with different parallelism.
-For simplicity, parallelism is usually set to the number of ComputeNode-s in the cluster.
+For simplicity, parallelism is usually set to the number of compute-nodes in the cluster.

 Each parallel unit is called a *task*.
-Specifically, PlanFragment 2 will be distributed as 3 tasks to 3 ComputeNode-s.
+Specifically, PlanFragment 2 will be distributed as 3 tasks to 3 compute-nodes.

 ![Plan-Fragments](./images/architecture-design/plan-fragments.svg)